ereyes01/py-scrabble-cheater/README.md

 Out[7]: [u'amaze', u'maze', u'max', u'maj', u'mate', u'mat', u'mae', u'ma']
 ```

-The to-scoring play "amaze" is intriguing.
+The top-scoring play "amaze" is intriguing.
 Turns out the "e" Lands on a
 triple-word-score tile.
 How much is this play worth?

 ```